xavierina12/Data-Analytics/README.md

 >> * Observed covariance, correlation in the dataset.
 >2. **E-Commerce Shipping Data Analysis in Python:** Tools: Python 3.10.2, Jupyter Notebook
 >> * The main objective of this project is to analyze the Shipping data of an E-commerce company.
->> * Performed Exploratory Data Analysis on the E-commerce Shipping Dataset using pandas, matplotlib, seaborn.
+>> * Performed Exploratory Data Analysis on the E-commerce Shipping Dataset using numpy, pandas, matplotlib, seaborn.
 >> * Data was extracted, cleansed, transformed and merged to get information.
 >> * Data was analyzed through Descriptive statistics functions and visualized through graphs.